 A component of ARP is a requirement that school districts develop a plan for return to in-person instruction and update the plan every six months.
 The District has requested stakeholder and community input on its 2021-22 Return to In-Person Instruction and Continuity of Services Plan as part of the school district's fulfillment of requirements related to the American Rescue Plan (ARP) Act.
-The updated plan represents changes to District COVID-19 protocols that have occurred following the plan's initial approval in July of this year.
+The updated plan represents changes to District COVID-19 protocols that have occurred following the approval of the updated plan in November of 2021.